 - Talk to your teen about substance abuse

 Guided practice is essential to developing good driving habits.
 In guided practice, special attention is paid to what, how, where, and when to practice.
 A team approach is employed in which the instructor, the student, and parent/guardian work together in a coordinated effort.
 Each person has a specific role.
-As a parent of a beginning driver, you play an important role before, during, and after your student has completed the course.
+As a parent of a new driver, you play an important role before, during, and after your student has completed the course.
 You are not expected to replace the instructor, but rather to support, encourage, and assist in developing habits that will help your student be a responsible driver.
 There are several ways that you and your student can help this process.
-Accessing the “Driving How-To’s“, “Study Materials“, and using the driving log on this website will give your student the tools to perform their driving techniques well.
+Accessing the “Driving How-To’s“, “Study Materials“, and using a driving log will give your student the tools to perform their driving techniques well.